Noam Shazeer: Views

 Shazeer said about artificial general intelligence that he doesn't "particularly care about AGI in the sense of wanting something that can do absolutely everything a person can do”.
 When asked in 2023 if he is afraid that AGI will destroy the world, he said: "No. Not yet. [...]
 We’re going to work on it as the technology improves".

 When asked why do large language models work he answered: "My best guess is divine benevolence [...]
 Nobody really understands what’s going on.
 This is a very experimental science [...]
 It’s more like alchemy or whatever chemistry was in the Middle Ages.”

-Shazeer has stated, "I do not believe that humans have an attribute called gender...
-I do not believe that G-d puts people in the wrong bodies.
+Shazeer has opined on gender-reassignment surgery for children: "I do not believe that G-d puts people in the wrong bodies.
 I do not believe that it is okay to sterilize children."

-Personal life

-Shazeer is an orthodox Jew.
-His grandparents escaped the Holocaust into the Soviet Union and later lived some time in Israel before emigrating to the USA.
-His father, Dov Shazeer, was a math teacher who became an engineer and his mother was a homemaker.
-His sister was ordained as a rabbi by Hebrew College.
-Noam was born in Philadelphia.
-He won a gold medal with perfect score at International Mathematical Olympiad 1994 as a member of the USA team.
-He went on to study math and computer science at Duke University in the years 1994-1998.
-In Duke he got a math scholarship and, as part of the Duke math team, won prizes in several math tournaments.
-He started studying in a graduate program in Berkeley but did not finish it.
-He is a father of three and is married to Yael Shacham Shazeer, who also works at Google.
-He lives in Palo Alto, California.